199-bio/mcp-wait-timer/README.md

     *   `~/.codeium/windsurf/mcp_config.json`

 *   **Other Clients:**
     *   Consult the specific client's documentation for the location of its MCP configuration file.
-The JSON structure shown in the "Configuration Block" above should generally work, provided the client supports `stdio` transport via commands.
+The JSON structure shown in the "Configuration Block" above should generally work.

-### Step 3: Restart Client
+### Step 2: Restart Client

 After adding the configuration block and saving the file, **fully restart** your MCP client application for the changes to take effect.
+The first time the client starts the server, `npx` will automatically download the `mcp-wait-timer` package if it's not already cached.

 ## Usage Example